larmel/lacc/README.md

 -----------
 Some effort has been put into making the compiler itself fast (although the generated code is still very much unoptimized).
 Serving as both a performance benchmark and correctness test, we use the [sqlite](https://sqlite.org/download.html) database engine.
-The source code is distributed as a single ~7 MB large C file spanning more than 200 K lines (including comments and whitespace), which is perfect for stress testing the compiler.
+The source code is distributed as a single ~7 MB (7184634 bytes) large C file spanning more than 200 K lines (including comments and whitespace), which is perfect for stress testing the compiler.

 The following experiments were run on a laptop with an i5-7300U CPU, compiling version 3.20.1 of sqlite3.
 Measurements are made from compiling to object code (-c).